lukehsiao/git-stats/README.md

   [revision-range]  Show only commits in the specified revision range [default: HEAD]

 Options:
-  -v, --verbose...
+  -e, --email       Show the email address of each author -v, --verbose...
 More output per occurrence
   -q, --quiet...
 Less output per occurrence
   -h, --help        Print help information (use `--help` for more detail)